firefox1347/OtsuMethod/README.md

       file description
-      src contains the java classes which do the job the .pgm file in the current folder is the original image the .pgm file with the "Otsu" prefix is the image after Otsu image segmentation
+      src contains the java classes which do the job the .pgm file in the current folder is the original image inputted the .pgm file with the "Otsu" prefix is the output of the algorithm i.e. image after Otsu image segmentation the .jpg file is converted from .pgm file for easy viewing
       credit: Original Images are downlaoded from https://people.sc.fsu.edu/~jburkardt/data/pgma/pgma.html
   </body>